 Please note that this post contains affiliate links.
 As an Amazon Associate and Rewards Style influencer we earn from qualifying purchases and any sales made through such links will reward us a small commission – at no extra cost for you.

 Hello…My name is Vicki and I can’t stop spray painting everything that is sitting still with Looking Glass spray paint!
-I seriously need help 🙂 Last week I wrote a post about painting glass vases with the mercury glass effect for a bridal shower.
+I seriously need help 🙂 Last week I wrote a post about painting glass vases with the DIY mercury glass effect for a bridal shower.
 After I discovered how easy this project was, and that I still had paint in my spray can, my mind began to race with limitless possibilities.

 I remembered that I had purchased another great brass lamp (from Atlanta Union Missions) for the 50% discounted price of $2.02.
 Isn’t that great?

 I have discovered that most thrift store lamps are labeled “As Is”.
 Don’t let this deter you.
 I always approach the sales counter and ask very nicely if there is a way to test the lamp.
 100% of the time they have pulled out a bulb from under their sales counter and then they direct me to an outlet.
 I have never had any issue or malfunction with any thrift store lamp that I have purchased.
 Remember the other brass lamps I spray painted glossy white?